Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/arquetect/_index.md

 boardgame: true

 title: "Arquetect"
-headerTitle: "Arquetect | A fast and light game about designing your ideal city, despite opponents starting fires."
+headerTitle: "A fast and light game about designing your ideal city, despite opponents starting fires"
 blurb: "A fast game about designing the best scoring city, despite opponents starting fires and disease outbreaks.
 A waitless game using cards in your hand and nothing else."

 extraCSS: true